Link

 Finally, you will need approval from your PI.
 This involves sending an email to the PI with a written blurb to the effect of “Do you approve of this project folder request”, to which the PI only needs to respond “Yes, approved”.
 Once you’ve got this you can screenshot the conversation (include the date in frame) and save that as an image.

-With these two documents, you can now submit the request via the the Request Tracker — you’ll need your CBICA/CUBIC login credentials for this.
+With these two documents, you can now submit the request via the the CBICA Request Tracker.
+Similar to the CBICA Wiki, you need to access the Request Tracker through the PennMedicine Remote Access Portal, then click CBICA Request Tracker.
+You’ll need your CBICA/cubic login credentials for this (same as UPHS credentials)!

 The process for accessing an existing project is similar, but fortunately you will not have to fill out a new data management document; only the PI approval and filling of the online ticket is required.
 You should receive an email from CBICA confirming your request, and you can always return to the Request Tracker to see the status of your ticket.